If you want to stop profits escaping, start by choosing Limus® protected urea.

-New to the Irish market, Limus® protects urea-based fertilisers, minimising nitrogen losses from volatilisation and ensuring optimal nitrogen is available for your crop.
+Limus® is an innovative urease inhibitor that minimises nitrogen losses from volatilisation and supports optimal nitrogen availability for your crop.

 We are pleased to announce that Limus® will be available in Ireland for the 2019/20 season.
 Limus® is a highly effective and unique, dual-active urease inhibitor from BASF that protects urea-based fertilisers.
 We have partnered with a number of urea importers who will apply Limus®, a liquid formulation to their urea granules to produce protected urea.

-- Offers more than 12 months storage stability
+- Limus® offers more than 12 months storage stability

-We have rigorously tested the efﬁcacy of Limus® in both laboratory conditions and in the ﬁeld.
-Across 93 BASF trials, up to 98% reduction was achieved with an average reduction of 70%.
+We have rigorously tested the efﬁcacy of Limus® in reducing ammonia emissions in both laboratory conditions and in the ﬁeld.
+Across 93 BASF trials, up to 98% reduction of ammonia was achieved, with an average reduction of 70%.
 Whilst in the laboratory, we have assessed its performance on a range of different soil types.
-Reductions of up to 98% were also achieved with an average reduction of 83%.
+Ammonia reductions of up to 98% were also achieved with an average reduction of 83%.

-Limus® improves yield by 5% vs. standard urea/UAN
+Limus® improves yield by 5% vs. unprotected urea

 We have been extensively testing the yield performance of Limus® in the ﬁeld for a number of years, across a range of crops.
 Across 107 BASF trials, Limus® protected urea/UAN improved yield by an average of 5%, demonstrating that the reduction in losses achieved with Limus® ensured greater availability of nitrogen for uptake, resulting in higher yields.

 Limus® contains two actives for optimal efficacy